-Set your sailing trip date, and select a preferable yacht
+Set your dates, and select a preferable yacht

 Private bareboat charter assures a unique chance to relax your cares away and sail the blue seas at your own pace, on your very own boat.
 Before you fall in love to infinite dance of the green and the blue, you might learn some facts about booking procedure and the area you are about to sail.